riverhuang1107/everai_documentation/Guide/en/README.md

 ## Features
 * **Pay as you go**
 You always pay for what you use and nothing more.
 You never pay for idle resources — just actual compute time.
-Only pay by the hour.
+Only pay by the second.

 * **Focus on your code**
 Deploy your apps as serverless REST APIs, or an web endpoint, all with just a single line of code.
 Don't focus on the hardware infrastructure.
 We run the infrastructure.